Toffee made from saltine crackers. Aka “Christmas Crack” – this stuff disappears!

 - 6 Tablespoons creamy peanut butter, melted

-- Store toffee in an airtight container either in the refrigerator or at room temperature.
+Store toffee in an airtight container either in the refrigerator or at room temperature for up to 10 days.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-Sounded crazy to me at first – but not much crazier than potato chips in cookies. (see above!)
-Between the sticky toffee, hardened peanut butter, sweet chocolate, and crunchy salty crackers – this stuff just “works!”
+It certainly sounded crazy to me at first – but not much crazier than potato chips in cookies.
+Between the sticky toffee, hardened peanut butter, sweet chocolate, and crunchy salty crackers – this stuff just works.